Debbie Lloyd, Service Delivery Manager - Family Connect, Emergency Duty Team, Family Solutions and Strengthening Families

 Children in Care and Leaving Care Service

-Comprise of three teams who provide services to children and young people who are in long term care and who will require permanence and support as care leavers.
+Comprised of three teams who provide services to children and young people who are in long term care and who will require permanence and support as care leavers.
 There are:

 - three Children in Care teams